esphome/esphome-docs/components/lvgl.rst

 The display itself has to be a graphical binary type, should be configured with ``auto_clear_enabled: false`` and ``update_interval: never``, and should not have any ``lambda`` set.
 It should also have an :ref:`config-id` set, which will be referenced in the main LGVL component configuration.

-For interactivity, a :ref:`Touchscreen <touchscreen-main>` (capacitive highly prefered) or a :doc:`/components/sensor/rotary_encoder` can be used.
+For interactivity, a :ref:`Touchscreen <touchscreen-main>` (capacitive highly preferred) or a :doc:`/components/sensor/rotary_encoder` can be used.

 Check out a few detailed examples :ref:`in the Cookbook <lvgl-cook>` to see a couple ways to integrate LVGL through ESPHome with your environment.

 Basics
 ------

 In LVGL, graphical elements like Buttons, Labels, Sliders etc. are called widgets or objects.
 See :ref:`lvgl-widgets` for a list of the available ones in ESPHome.
-Not all LVGL widgets are implemented, just the ones having most common usecases in home automation.
+Not all LVGL widgets are implemented, just the ones having most common use cases in home automation.

 Every widget has a parent object where it is created.
 For example, if a label is created on a button, the button is the parent of label.
 Some more complex widgets are internally made up from the simpler ones, these are known as parts - which can have separate properties from the main widget.